-The PROCEDIN Twitter account5 will be used to provide accurate, new, and carefully selected information to all interested parties in a light and engaging manner.
-The content will be both meaningful and interesting, and will create a community around the topics associated with the project.
-This will ensure that PROCEDIN's message is delivered to the right audiences through a welldefined network and community.
-The frequency of posts/reposts will be two to three times per week throughout the project, increasing during critical phases such as events and results sharing.
-Content creation will be sustained by F6S as well as contributions from the partners.
+The PROCEDIN Twitter (X) account10 is used to provide accurate, new, and carefully selected information to all interested parties in a light and engaging manner.
+The content is both meaningful and interesting, and create a community around the topics associated with the project.
+This ensures that PROCEDIN's message is delivered to the right audiences through a well-defined network and community.
+The frequency of posts/reposts is two to three times per week throughout the project, increasing during critical phases such as events and results sharing.
+Content creation is sustained by F6S as well as contributions from the partners.